timeplus-io/docs/docs/usecases.md

 ### Get the top 10 cars order by revenue {#top10cars}

-We probably want to understand which cars help the company earn most revenue  or which cars are not gaining enough revenue.
+We probably want to understand which cars help the company earn the most revenue or which cars are not gaining enough revenue.
 This can be done with the following query

 ```sql
 SELECT cid,sum(amount) AS revenue from trips